 - ACMA B7 - Application for prior approval to a temporary breach of the Statutory Control Rules

-- ACMA B11 - Application for prior approval of a transaction resulting in unacceptable media diversity situation or an unacceptable 3-way control situation.
+- ACMA B11 - Application for prior approval of a transaction resulting in unacceptable media diversity situation.

 Forms and accompanying guidance notes are available on the Broadcasting forms page.
 Forms should be submitted by email to Control@acma.gov.au.